National Services Representative

 APPLICATION PROCESS

 NACA is an equal opportunity employer.
 Minority and bilingual individuals, particularly those who speak and write in Spanish, as well as second chance applicants are strongly encouraged to apply.
-To follow-up and for inquiries regarding this and other positions contact NACA’s HR Department at [email protected] or call 617-250-6222 ext.1221.
+To follow-up and for inquiries regarding this and other positions contact NACA’s HR Department at [email protected].

-This job description is solely for descriptive purposes with NACA reserving the right to make unilateral changes to this job description including the compensation for all staff or on an individual basis.
-NACA may also change the compensation during campaigns, activities and events at its discretion.
-This does not constitute a contract for employment.
-Nothing herein shall limit NACA in its sole discretion from terminating an employee for any reason or no reason with employment on an “at-will” basis.
+This job description is solely for descriptive purposes with NACA reserving the right to make unilateral changes to this job description.
+This job description does not constitute a contract for employment with employment at NACA on an “at-will” basis.